 Reviews of PeopleLooker advise you to choose the 3-month membership plan to save most money.
 They offer a 1 month and 3-month plan, which works out to $18.28 per month and $14.62 per month, respectively.
 Essentially, the 3-month plan saves you about 20% off the monthly cost.
 Both provide you with unlimited reports, so, if you intend to use the service in the future, the 3-month plan is the best option.

 The bottom line of our PeopleLooker review is that this service is definitely valuable and useful if you want to do research and perform background checks on numerous people.
-While there are legal restrictions on how the data can be used, it’s a great resource to find family members, lost friends, and relatives, do some digging on your neighbors, or evaluate potential contractors, service providers, and others before you invite them into your home.
+While there are legal restrictions on how the data can be used, it’s a great resource to find family members, lost friends, do some digging on your neighbors, and more.

 Yes, you have to pay money for the subscription to access the reports, and if you only want a single report, then this might be a bit much for you.
 On the other hand, the prices are very competitive, and for high volumes of reports, this subscription option is cheaper than the per-report pricing many of their competitors use.
 PeopleLooker is definitely worth giving a try just to see what they can find, even if you don’t go through with paying for the full report.

 |3 Month Membership||1 Month Membership|

 Compare Similar Products